Dr Peter Scriven

 Works Wednesdays, Thursdays and Fridays across Inkersall and Rectory Road

-I from Cambridge University in 1992 and then completed my GP training in Bristol in 1998.
+I graduated from Cambridge University in 1992 and then completed my GP training in Bristol in 1998.
 I set up a service with Bristol City Council for people with drug addictions which led to my interest in the wider determinants of health (e.g. poverty, employment, education, housing).
 I decided to pursue a career in Public Health and trained and worked as a Consultant in Public Health in Barnsley for 7 years.
 Whilst preparing to return to General Practice I worked for a short time in London with Hillingdon Borough Council on an HIV Needs Assessment.
 I returned to General Practice in 2016 and have been with Royal Primary Care since then providing general primary care and also primary care to the residents of the Staveley Centre, with an interest in dementia.
-I enjoy teaching and mentoring and is the Lead for medical training across RPC.
+I enjoy teaching and mentoring and am the lead for medical training across RPC.
 Eu falo e entendo um pouco de português.
 Se você gostaria de falar comigo em português, tentarei ajudá-lo.
 Alternativamente, podemos pedir a um tradutor para ajudar.

 Dr Christina Perry